|

-It breeds in both in Australia and New Zealand but was first described from New Zealand, the specimens on which Latham based his account having been collected at Queen Charlotte Sound by Forster during Cook’s second voyage.
+The pied shag is found exclusively in Australia and New Zealand, wintering along the whole coast and inland in both countries.
+It was first described from New Zealand by Latham, who used the specimens collected at Queen Charlotte Sound by Forster during Captain James Cook’s second voyage.

 It is probably the pied shag that Sir Joseph Banks refers to in the following paragraph, the locality and date being, Mercury bay, 10th November, 1769; “The water was shoal so we agreed to stop our disquisition here and go ashore and dine.
 A tree in the neighborhood on which were many shag’s nests and old shags sitting by them confirmed our resolution.
 An attack was consequently made on the shags and about twenty were soon killed, and so soon broiled and eaten, everyone declaring that they were excellent food, as indeed I think they were.”